 Level Three Assessments help clients:

-- Identify best practice-use of the new skills on the job.
+- Identify best practice-use of new skills on the job

-- Identify barriers to using the new skills on the job and determine how to remove these barriers to improve the impact of training on business outcomes.
+- Identify barriers to using new skills on the job and how to remove barriers to improve training's impact on business outcomes

 Mandel collaborates with specialized measurement and analytics providers to deliver Level Four Assessments for Learning.

 To learn more about Mandel's approach to measurement, contact us.